Known For : Artist Village Hatgadh Fort Vansda National park

 Pavagadh lying in the state of Gujarat is a well-known hill station of the region.
 It is well known for the Mahakali Temple which attracts a lot of pilgrims all year round.
 Pavagadh lies in the Panchmahal district, which is mainly a tribal area and is at a distance of 140 km from Ahmedabad.
 The Mahakali Temple holds special importance for both Hindus and Muslims.
 According to local tales, the temple was established after Goddess Sati’s right toe fell here.
 The temple has many trekking trails which make it a mini-adventure on its own.

-Make the most of your next holiday and drive off to any of these places from Ahmedabad, because why not?
+Make the most of your next holiday and drive off on any of these road trips from Ahmedabad, because why not?

 $ 59 onwards